MicrosoftDocs/cpp-docs/docs/mfc/reference/cpropertysheet-class.md

 To create a wizard-type dialog box, follow the same steps that you would follow to create a standard property sheet, but call [SetWizardMode](#setwizardmode) before you call [DoModal](#domodal).
 To enable the wizard buttons, call [SetWizardButtons](#setwizardbuttons), using flags to customize their function and appearance.
 To enable the **Finish** button, call [SetFinishText](#setfinishtext) after the user has taken action on the last page of the wizard.

 For more information about how to use `CPropertySheet` objects, see the article [Property Sheets and Property Pages](../../mfc/property-sheets-and-property-pages-in-mfc.md).
-Also, see Knowledge Base article Q146916 : HOWTO: Create a Modeless CPropertySheet with Standard Buttons and article Q300606 : HOWTO: Design a Resizable MFC Property Sheet.

 ## Inheritance Hierarchy